Liao civilization

-The Liao Civilization or Liao River Civilization (遼河文明), named after the Liao River, is an ancient civilization that originated in the Liao basin.
-It is thought to have formed in about 6,200 BC.
+The Liao Civilization or Liao River Civilization (遼河文明), named after the Liao River, is an umbrella term for several ancient civilizations that originated in the Liao basin.
+It is thought to have first formed in 6,200 BC.
 This civilization was discovered when Ryuzo Torii, a Japanese archaeologist, discovered the Hongshan culture in 1908.

 Culture

 Large-scale pit-type houses, graves and temples with altars were excavated.
 It is thought that the Liao civilization may have been "a country" of the prehistoric age.

 A model of the feng shui were excavated from remains of the Hongshan culture.
 Ball products such as the jade which made the precursors of Chinese dragon were discovered in remains of Xinglongwa culture.
 In addition, the oldest pit-comb ware and Liaoning bronze dagger (biwa form bronze sword) were excavated.

-Since it was contemporaneous with the Yellow River civilization and Yangtze civilization, it is thought to have influenced ancient Chinese culture.
+It was contemporaneous with the ancient Yellow River civilization and ancient Yangtze civilization.

 Environment

 This region was thought to have been desert for the past 1 million years.
 However, a 2015 study found that the region once featured rich aquatic resources and deep lakes and forests that existed from 12,000 years ago to 4,000 years ago.
 It was changed into desert by climate change which began approximately 4,200 years ago.
 Therefore, people of the Hongshan culture may have emigrated to the Yellow River in the south approximately 4,000 years ago and later influenced Chinese culture.